-- A. Districts and BOCES shall determine, in collaboration with specialized service professionals and the local association or federation, if one exists, which multiple measures shall be used to collect evidence for different specialized service professional categories.
-Such determinations shall be consistent with the professional category as well as assigned duties and responsibilities.
-To the extent that specialized service professionals within the same professional category have different assigned duties and responsibilities, different evidence points will be identified. - B. For each specialized service professional, at least two measures of student outcomes shall be selected that are both relevant to the specialized service professional's assigned duties and objectively measurable.
-The specialized service professional to be evaluated shall provide input on appropriate measures to include within their evaluation.
+A. Districts and BOCES will determine, in collaboration with specialized service professionals and the local association or federation, if one exists, which multiple measures will be used to collect evidence for different specialized service professional categories.
+Such determinations shall be consistent with the professional category as well as assigned duties and

+B. For each specialized service professional, at least two measures of student outcomes shall be selected that are both relevant to the specialized service professional's assigned duties and objectively measurable.
+The specialized service professional to be evaluated shall be consulted in selecting the appropriate measures.